winscripter/dotObfs/README.md

 # dotObfs
-A C# library to obfuscate .NET languages (version 1.1).
-Currently not intended for use, since it can only obfuscate C# at the moment.
+A C# library to obfuscate .NET languages (version 1.2).
+Currently not intended for use, since it can only obfuscate C#, VB, and F# at the moment.

-In most cases, you really don't need to obfuscate C#.
+In most cases, you really don't need to obfuscate .NET.
 Not a lot of developers do so.
 Obfuscating languages like JavaScript makes sense, since anyone can see the source with their browser.
 Most .NET developers make their projects open-source.

 If you still need .NET obfuscators, here's how to use dotObfs.

-# Example
+# One example (with C#)
 ```csharp
 using System;
 using System.Collections.Generic;